bxparks/AceWire/README.md

 third party libraries often diverge in subtle ways from the `TwoWire` class.

-The AceWire library solves the API incompatibility problem by providing wrapper classes that map the various APIs to the same [AceWire Interface](#AceWireInterface) used by the `SimpleWireInterface` and `SimpleWireFastInterface` classes.
-This makes it easier for the application to switch to different the I2C libraries.
-Here is the list of adapter classes provided by AceWire:
+The AceWire library solves the API incompatibility problem by providing wrapper classes that map the various third party classes to the same [AceWire Interface API](#AceWireInterface) used by the `SimpleWireInterface` and `SimpleWireFastInterface` classes.
+This makes it easier for an application to switch to use different the I2C libraries.
+Here is the list of the adapter classes provided by AceWire:

 * Native `<Wire.h>` library
     * `TwoWireInterface` (all platforms)